May 14, 2018

 So, from Inyokern, CA, we took a bus to Gardnerville, NV.
 This also allowed us to see the eastern edge of the Sierra Nevada Mtns as we traveled up Hwy 395.
 Miles of snowy peaks accompanied our travel!

-We picked up our car and spent the night with a friend in Gardnerville, had dinner with our son in Reno the next day, then drove on to Eugene, where we settled in with Clementine, the aforementioned cat.
+We picked up our car and spent the night with a friend in Gardnerville, had dinner with our son and his girlfriend in Reno the next day, then drove on to Eugene, where we settled in with Clementine, the aforementioned cat.

 May 19-31, 2018